 And as part of that, you’ve got to have resources, because if we’re going to argue on or discuss the assumption that Bernanke and all the central bankers are going to continue to print money as long as they can humanly do it, then that presupposes any of the combination of stocks and the cash for stimulus.
 And to compensate for the equation it creates, you also need the real assets to preserve the value that’s going to be lost when those things work their way into the system.

 Chris Martenson: And those real assets, what are you talking about there?

 Keith Fitz-Gerald: Well, that’s the obvious stuff.
 That’s the gold, the silver, the rice, the corn, the sugar, the oil, energy to me – even though sometimes, electrical generation, people don’t consider that a commodity, but it is a commodity because the world needs it.
 It's not just it's nice to have; it’s a must-have.
-And so there – you want to think, in my mind, as we go through this great financial upheaval, you want to shift your thinking from what’s nice to have to what does the world have to have.
+So in my mind, as we go through this great financial upheaval, you want to shift your thinking from what’s nice to have to what does the world have to have.
 And that’s the difference.

 Chris Martenson: Interesting.
 So the summary of this is: This isn’t your grandfather’s market anymore, is it?

 Keith Fitz-Gerald: No, it really isn’t.
 And I talk with tens of thousands of investors a year, presentations around the world, and if there’s one thing I want them to take away is that this is not the financial markets you grew up with.
 You cannot apply the same old tired tactics, using models that are very clearly broken, and expect different results.
 You have to change your mindset, and you have to look for profits, protection, and potential all at the same time.

 Chris Martenson: Fantastic advice.
 Well, we’ve been talking with Keith Fitz-Gerald.
 You can find out more at www.moneymorning.com.
 Keith, it's been a real pleasure.